 A spate of resort developments on St Lucia has made this high, green island one of the Caribbean's fashionable destinations, but it's still a long way from being sanitized and overdeveloped.
 Bananas are still bigger business than tourism in this archetypal island paradise.

 See All Destinations

-Luxury Junior Suite, All-In Luxury includes all meals, drinks, activities and more, Exclusive $100 Off per booking, $150 resort credit per room, FREE Wi-Fi
+Luxury Junior Suite Ocean View, All-In Luxury includes all meals, drinks, activities and more, Exclusive FREE guaranteed room upgrade to Luxury Junior Suite Ocean View, $150 resort credit per room, FREE Wi-Fi

 Situated on a peninsula with incredible Rondovals, this beautiful resort features a wealth of luxurious amenities.

 Cathedral of the Immaculate ConceptionThe city’s Catholic cathedral, built in 1897, is a grand stone structure that has a splendidly painted interior of trompe l’oeil columns and colorfully detailed biblical scenes.
 The island’s patron saint, St Lucia, is portrayed directly above the altar.
 The church richly incorporates both Caribbean and African influences, including images of a Black Madonna and child, and the liberal use of bright red, green and yellow tones.

 Anse ChastanetStretched out in front of the resort of the same name, Anse Chastanet could be the quintessential St Lucian beach experience.
 Though only a mile or so from Soufrière, it feels like a lost tropical world.
 The sheltered bay is protected by high cliffs, with towering palms on the shore.
 The sparkling ash-gray beach is great for a dip and the snorkeling just offshore is some of the best on the island.